-(Yes, by the way, you can assume END mode, since you normally get paid at the end of the month - and that's how you would invest - out of your pay-check.)
+Yes, by the way - the END mode assumption of the USFV is correct, since you get paid at the end of the month - and that's how you invest - out of your paycheck.
+And at the very end of the formula is the final multiplication - where you make the proportional adjustment from dollar-sized payments to \$INV-sized payments!